ivangsm/astroblog/data/blog/u2f.md

 #### 🐰🥕 That's all folks

-With this, you be able to use your u2f key(s) instead your password to login and/or athorize some process in your system.
-The package is available in all Linux distributions maybe only changing the name.
+With this, you're being able to use your u2f key(s) instead of your password to log in and authorize some process in your system.
+The package is available in all Linux distributions, maybe only changing the name.

 This works for gnome, in other desktop environments the files needed to modify can change.

 #### 🙋 Get in touch

-If you have any questions or suggestions I will be happy to read them, you can send me an email to [me@ivansalazar.dev](mailto:me@ivansalazar.dev)
+If you have any questions or suggestions I will be happy to read them, you can email me to [me@ivansalazar.dev](mailto:me@ivansalazar.dev)